varsha-jain/TicketService/README.md

 This application allows users to check if seats are available or not, then allows them to hold tickets for a specified amount of time.
 USers can then reserve those tickets.
 However, if the time to reserve crosses the expiration time then tickets cannot be reserved.

 ## Steps to run the application
+- clone the repository
-Step 1: mvn clean install<br>
+In the directory with pom.xml run the following maven commands Step 1: mvn clean install<br>
 Step 2: mvn clean install package assembly:assembly -DskipTests (To skip tests)/ mvn clean install package assembly:assembly<br>
 Step 3: java -jar target\ticketservice-1.0-SNAPSHOT-jar-with-dependencies.jar com.walmart.coding.challenge.App